 <VirtualHost *:80> ServerAdmin email@example.com DocumentRoot /var/www/html/drupal/ ServerName your-domain.com ServerAlias www.your-domain.com <Directory /var/www/html/drupal/> Options Indexes FollowSymLinks MultiViews AllowOverride All Order allow,deny allow from all </Directory> ErrorLog /var/log/apache2/your-domain.com-error_log CustomLog /var/log/apache2/your-domain.com-access_log common </VirtualHost>

 There are also a few tweaks recommended by the Drupal development team that can be implemented.
 To do that edit your PHP configuration file:

 Set the “expose_php” and the “”allow_url_fopen”” directives to “Off”:

 . . . expose_php = Off . . . allow_url_fopen = Off . . .

 Restart the Apache service for the changes to take effect:

 Step 6.
 Accessing Drupal.

 Drupal will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Drupal.
 Thanks for using this tutorial for installing Drupal CMS on Ubuntu 14.04 system.
 For additional help or useful information, we recommend you to check the official Drupal web site.